infosec-shinobi/awesome-cybersecurity-practice/README.md

 # awesome-cybersecurity-practice

 A curated list of resources that can be leveraged to enhance and/or keep your skill set up in the cybersecurity field.
+If you need assistance figuring out what to learn next, you can leverage this [mind map](https://roadmap.sh/cyber-security) of cybersecurity topics to pick.

 ## Holiday Challenges